Volunteer in Brazil – Most Affordable Volunteer Programs with Iko Poran!

-Orientation takes place on Monday after the arrival date.
+Orientation for you as a volunteer in Brazil takes place on Monday after the arrival date.

-All volunteers must have adequate volunteer travel insurance and are required to provide a criminal background check to local staff on arrival in Brazil or during orientation.
+All volunteers must have adequate volunteer travel insurance.
+Moreover, as a volunteer in Brazil, you are required to provide a criminal background check to local staff on arrival in Brazil or during orientation.

-Knowledge of basic Portuguese is desired but not a pre-requisite.
-You will already learn a lot practising in your project where nobody speaks good English, but if you would like to speed up your learning we recommend that you take advantage of a very affordable 20 hours Portuguese course taught at your accommodation for only U$ 180.
+Knowledge of basic Portuguese is desired but not a pre-requisite for you as a volunteer in Brazil.
+Since most Brazilians do not speak good English, you will learn a lot in your volunteer project and train naturally your Portuguese.
+However there is a way to speed up your learning curve.
+During you stay you can take advantage of a very affordable 20 hours Portuguese course taught at your accommodation at only U$ 180.

-You will have a competent support and advices from the local team and project leaders.
+During your stay in Rio as a volunteer in Brazil, you will have a competent support and advices from the local team and project leaders.
 Someone will always be available in the case of any emergency.
-Please keep in mind that you are in a different country and should take some precautions to avoid exposing yourself to certain risks.
+Please keep in mind that you are in a different country where you should take some precautions to avoid exposing yourself to certain risks.

-The local coordinators will give you all the information to have a safe and unforgettable experience.
+The local coordinators will give you all the information you need during your stay in Rio de Janeiro.
+So you will both have a safe and unforgettable experience with your work as a volunteer in Brazil.
 We are based in Brazil and have been receiving approximately 400 volunteers per year since 2003 and we never had any major problem.

 Still in doubt?
 Read some testimonials of our volunteers in Brazil!